 Once on the summit, continue until you are even with the final bridge.

 If you are going to use the Mimic (Carrot) strategy, you should not equip or heal Porom.
 You can also opt to skip equipping the other characters, as well.
-I do recommend at least equipping Change on Palom to make the backup strategy more effective.
+You may wish to at least equip Change on Palom to make the backup strategy more effective, but the inventory management route will assume you did not do this.

 If the twins cast Comet or if your Flare rolls are horrendous, Cecil should probably give up on attacking, and you should instead just expect to use Twin a third time.
 You can still try, though.
 Sometimes it works out.